 The project has $50 Million dedicated to it in Measure X funds and is an excellent candidate for federal infrastructure funding, as well as state funding from SB 1 programs: Solutions for Congested Corridors, State-Local Partnership and State Highway Operations and Protection Program funds for culverts/wildlife corridors.

-Project delivery is estimated within 10 years, with segments constructed in phases over time.
+The project is currently in environmental review.
+After environmental review, design, and right-of-way phases are complete, project delivery is estimated within 10 years, with segments constructed in phases over time.